The Religion Department seeks to provide:

 - general courses for students interested in religion, but who are pursuing other majors

 The department offers courses in a variety of areas in the study of religion, clustered around the particular interests and expertise of the faculty.
 We have courses that fulfill the requirements for Cultural Diversity, Perspectives on the non-Western World, Writing Intensive, as well as Arts and Humanities.
-In addition, we offer a Jewish Studies minor, and the Asian Studies major draws a significant number of its courses from our department.
+In addition, we offer a Jewish Studies minor.

 Successful religion majors come out of the program with three skills central to a sound liberal arts education: